Compaq: Sponsorship

-Prior to its merger with HP in 2002, Compaq sponsored the Williams Racing Formula One team (then known as WilliamsF1 at the time) beginning in January 2000, which also coincided with the team's first use of BMW engines for their cars as part of a then-partnership with BMW at the time.
+Prior to being acquired by HP, Compaq sponsored the Williams Racing Formula One team (then known as WilliamsF1 at the time) beginning in January 2000, which also coincided with the team's first use of BMW engines for their cars as part of a then-partnership with BMW at the time.
 The company sponsored the 2000 and 2001 British Grand Prix, with all of their cars and team equipment featuring prominent Compaq branding throughout among other brands.
-After Compaq was acquired by HP in 2002, HP inherited and continued the sponsorship deal for a few more years, replacing the Compaq branding on all cars and team equipment with the HP branding following the 2002 merger.
-HP then sponsored the 2002 British Grand Prix up until the 2005 British Grand Prix, the latter of which also marked the last time the team used BMW engines for their cars before switching over to Cosworth engines the following season.
+Following the merger with Compaq and HP in 2002, HP inherited and continued the sponsorship deal for a few more years, replacing the Compaq branding on all cars and team equipment with the HP branding following the 2002 merger.
+It then sponsored the 2002 British Grand Prix up until the 2005 British Grand Prix, when HP dropped out of the sponsorship deal before the event began (the latter of which also marked the last time the team used BMW engines for their cars before switching over to Cosworth engines the following season).